MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxwaitforjob.md

  #rxWaitForJob:  Wait for Distributed Job to Complete

- Applies to version 9.1.0 of package RevoScaleR.

  ##Description

 Causes R to block on an existing distributed job until completion.